Research

 Using simple math to understand complex proteomes

 Recent years have seen an experimental deluge interrogating the relationship between bacterial growth rate, cell size, and protein content, quantifying the abundance of proteins across growth conditions with unprecedented resolution.
 However, we still lack a rigorous understanding of what sets the scale of these quantities and when protein abundances should (or should not) depend on growth rate.
 Using street-fighting mathematics, I attempt to make order-of-magnitude estimates for the proteinaceous cellular requirements across myriad conditions.
 These processes include, for example, the requirements for nutrient transport, lipid synthesis, and all steps of the central dogma.
 Given the wealth of data in our hands for E. coli, we can compare our estimates to actual observations buried in “-omics” measurements.
-Remarkably, these simple estimates are surprisingly accurate and illustrate the preeminent importance of protein synthesis in defining growth.
+These simple estimates are surprisingly accurate and illustrate the preeminent importance of protein synthesis in defining growth.

 Janus-faced molecules and the regulation of genes